Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 If you use Google Analytics, you will know that Google can’t count the time a reader spends on a web page.

 It can only record time if there is a trigger action, such as clicking a link on a page or clicking a menu item to navigate to another page.
-Analytics Edge explains the problem this way.
+Analytics Edge explained the problem this way.
+(Unfortunately, this article is no longer available.)

 “Google Analytics Time on Page and Google Analytics Session Duration are typical examples until you discover one not-so-obvious fact: Google can’t measure the time a user spent looking at the last page of their visit to your site.